poulet-lab/Bpod_Stepper/README.md

 ## Serial Command Interface

 ### Moving the Motor
 The following serial commands control the movement of the motor.
 All movements can be interrupted by activation of an end-switch or issuance of a stop command.
 The Stepper Module will try to keep track of the position at all times (it should be able to do so unless there is a loss of steps).
 This way, you can target absolute positions.
+Some of the following commands can also be [bound to one of the IO ports](#bind-movement-trigger-to-IO-port).

 * #### Move forwards
   Start continuous movement forwards.

-      PUT 1 uInt8: 68 ('F')
+      PUT 1 uInt8: 70 ('F')

 * #### Move backwards
   Start continuous movement backwards.

-      PUT 1 uInt8: 68 ('B')
+      PUT 1 uInt8: 66 ('B')

 * #### Move to a relative position
   Move a defined number of steps relative to the current position.
 Positive numbers will result in clockwise, negative numbers in counter-clockwise rotation.